The three letter currency code for the Laotian Kip is LAK — symbol is ₭.

 However, using a pre-paid travel card is still a good idea as you can avoid ATM fees and also you can avoid using (and losing!) your main bank or debit/credit card.

-When searching around for information on how to get a good exchange rate when sending money to Laos you need to start with finding out the latest Laotian Kip foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Laos you need to start with finding out the latest Laotian Kip exchange rate for foreign-transfers, which can be very different to the wholesale rate.